structurizr/structurizr.github.io/commands/16-generate/index.md

 # generate

-> This feature is only available by building from source or using the `structurizr/structurizr:preview` Docker image.

 ## system-landscape

 The `system-landscape` subcommand provides a way to merge a number of workspaces to generate a system landscape workspace.